 To build the financially free future of your dreams, calculating your net worth is not enough.
 You have to actively monitor and track it.
 While apps like Personal Capital are handy for tracking your net worth, you can also do it manually.
 I use an Excel spreadsheet on mine.

 Put down all our liquid assets in one column.
 Assets such as checking and savings account balances, marketable stocks and bonds, and non-IRA mutual fund values.
 In the next column, I listed all that we owe – loans and credit card balances.
 I added them all up and subtract the debts from our liquid assets.
 See table below.

 Periodically update the data in the spreadsheet as the need arises.

 Do not despair if the final figure is not what you expect it to be.
 Strategize on how to pay down your loans starting from credit cards to student loan debt and others.
 If you end up with a positive net worth, set a goal for yourself and work towards achieving that.
 It could be $100,000 or $1,000,000 – anything is possible.

-Calculating and tracking your liquid net worth may make you appear poorer, but it’s a necessary and interesting exercising.
+Calculating and tracking your liquid net worth may make you appear poorer, but it’s a necessary and interesting exercise.
 If you are planning on complete financial freedom, work on building your assets – especially the liquid ones, so you’ll have enough to support your lifestyle even if you never work again.
-That is why you need to calculate and track your liquid net worth- to put you on the fast lane to ditching the concerns of the working life forever.
+That is why you need to calculate, track and find ways to increase your liquid net worth- to put you on the fast lane to ditching the concerns of the working life forever.